-PMI Nutrition Dog Food earns the Advisor’s lowest rating of 1 star.
+PMI Nutrition Dog Food receives the Advisor’s lowest tier rating of 1 star.

-PMI Nutrition Bites n’ Bones Formula was selected to represent the others in the line for this review.
+PMI Nutrition Gravy Crunches was selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Ground yellow corn, meat and bone meal, soybean meal, animal fat (preserved with BHA and citric acid), animal digest, salt, corn starch, cellulose gum, sodium tripolyphosphate, guar gum, caramel color, lecithin, mixed tocopherols (a natural preservative), calcium carbonate, choline chloride, dried beef stock (source of beef flavor), artificial color (red #40, yellow #5, yellow #6, blue #2), zinc sulfate, vitamin E supplement, ferrous sulfate, zinc oxide, niacin, copper sulfate, vitamin A supplement, biotin, manganous oxide, calcium pantothenate, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, pyridoxine hydrochloride (source of vitamin B6), menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement (source of vitamin B2), sodium selenite, calcium iodate, folic acid, vitamin D3 supplement, cobalt carbonate